aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/crop-psd-file/_index.md

 image.save(exportPathPsd, new PsdOptions());
 ```

-Save the cropped image in PSD format using the specified path.
+Save the cropped image back to PSD format using the specified path.

 ## Step 5: Save Cropped Image as PNG